On the Square Peg Problem and Its Relatives

-2.)
-The corollaries are sometimes good for proving the existence of a square, if the curve is piecewise $C^1$ but has cusps (points in which the tangent vector changes the direction).
+\item The corollaries are sometimes good for proving the existence of a square, if the curve is piecewise $C^1$ but has cusps (points in which the tangent vector changes the direction).
 This however works not in a large generality as the previous example shows.

-3.)
-The whole Section \ref{secSquarePegMyProof} deals with the curve \emph{intrinsically}, since the only datum of $\gamma$ we used is the distances between points on $\gamma$.
-If we define a square in a metric space $(X,d)$ to be a 4-tuple $(x_0,\ldots,x_3)\in X^4$ such that $d(x_0,x_1)=d(x_1,x_2)=d(x_2,x_3)=d(x_3,x_0)$ and $d(x_0,x_2)=d(x_1,x_3)$, then the whole section also works for curves $\gamma:S^1\to X$.
+\item Theorem~\ref{thmMySquarePeg} and its proof deal with the curve \emph{intrinsically}, since the only datum of $\gamma$ we used is the distances between points on $\gamma$.
+If we define a square in a metric space $(X,d)$ to be a 4-tuple $(x_0,\ldots,x_3)\in X^4$ such that $d(x_0,x_1)=d(x_1,x_2)=d(x_2,x_3)=d(x_3,x_0)$ and $d(x_0,x_2)=d(x_1,x_3)$, then the theorem also holds for curves $\gamma:S^1\to X$.
 More generally, $X$ does not need to fulfill the triangle inequality.
-In other words, we do not need an embedded curve but a distance defining function $d:S^1\times S^1\to\RR$ that is continuous, positive definite, and symmetric. \end{remarks}
+In other words, we do not need an embedded curve but a distance defining function $d:S^1\times S^1\to\RR$ that is continuous, positive definite, and symmetric. \end{enumerate}